lastminutedotcom/krakend-lambda-kafka/README.md

   * `400`: One expected input attribute is missing or the `body` does not match with the expected protobuf schema.
   * `500`: General error
-* `message`: `String` Message that gives more information about the status code, in the case of `statusCode` being `200`, yoo will get always `ok`, in any other case, the message will explain a little why the lambda is returning that code.
+* `message`: `String` Message that gives more information about the status code, in the case of `statusCode` being `200`, you will get always `ok`, in any other case, the message will explain a little why the lambda is returning that code.

 Example: